BrainSpate

 • The backend dashboard is clean and easy to navigate, even for beginners, with tools for inventory, payments, and analytics.

-• Thousands of third-party integrations (like email marketing or loyalty apps) extend functionality without custom coding.
+• Thousands of third-party integrations (such as email marketing or loyalty apps) extend functionality without custom coding.

 • Shopify handles server maintenance, updates, and PCI compliance, reducing technical overhead.

-• Handles traffic surges smoothly, making it suitable for growing businesses.
+• It handles traffic surges smoothly, making it suitable for growing businesses.

-• Developers can tweak storefronts using HTML, CSS, and Liquid (Shopify’s templating language).
+• Developers can customize storefronts using HTML, CSS, and Liquid (Shopify’s templating language).

 • Transaction Fees: Extra charges apply when using external payment gateways.
 Shopify Payments avoids these fees.